 While the movies may have led you to believe that this is where people stash stolen jewelry, hundreds of thousands of dollars in cash, fake passports, and other illicit materials, the fact of the matter is that safety deposit boxes are the best place to store any paperwork that you would have trouble replacing.

-The rent for a safety deposit box is relatively inexpensive, and it offers you security and privacy.
+The cost of renting a safety deposit box is relatively inexpensive, and it offers you security and privacy.
 (However, you should remember that the items in a safety deposit box are not FDIC insured.)
 Also, that privacy can end up being a Catch-22, particularly if you make the mistake of keeping your original copy of your will—or other important legal documents—in the box.
 Safety deposit boxes are sealed after the death of the box-holder, meaning your heirs may not have access to the legal information that proves they are your heirs.

 This is part of the reason why every family should have a home safe as well as a safety deposit box.
 Then you have a safe place at home where you can keep information for your family about accessing your safety deposit box in the event of your death or incapacitation.